Sorikal/KaliBurner/README.md

 ## Warning

 This script can brick your USB, DVD or even your computer, I'm not responsible for any damage done to your computer.

+## Contributors

+Currently none, you can get your name in here though.